 True Neutral: The Hollow, as Zankou and the sisters said.
 When invoked, it couldn't choose between the sisters' good magic, and Zankou's evil.
 It went into Leo instead, who while good-aligned, had no more magic.

 The Angel of Death is both this and Above Good and Evil, treating both sides with clear disdain.
+Probably justified, as the two sides constantly killing each other means he can never catch a break.

 Unfortunate Implications: Brendan Rowe, warlock who wants to turn good.
 Handsome Anglo boy... until he gets his Game Face on and then he looks like an anti-Semitic caricature.
 Also, he's the most Anglo-looking character out of the Rowe brothers, and he's the only one who lives and turns good.